f4exb/sdrangel-docker/readme.md

 Eventually Docker compose could be used to fire up the entire SDRangel and SDRangelCli ecosystem.

-Please note that running SDRangel in Docker works only on a Linux host.
-See why just next.

 **Check the discussion group** [here](https://groups.io/g/sdrangel)

 <h2>Install Docker</h2>

 This is of course the first step.
 Please check the [Docker related page](https://docs.docker.com/install/) and follow instructions for your distribution.

-<h3>Why not Windows?</h3>
+<h3>Windows</h3>

 You can of course install Docker on Windows in two ways:
-  - Install with Hyper-V
+  - Install Docker Desktop For Windows with Hyper-V activated
-  - Install with Oracle Virtualbox
+  - Install with Oracle Virtualbox (do not activate Hyper-V)

-But in fact **running SDRangel in a Docker container in Windows is a no-no** in both cases...

-  - In Virtualbox attaching USB devices is very flaky.
-  - In Hyper-V there are too many issues with X-Server connection, sound and USB.
+It turns out that running Docker Desktop For Windows is not an option because you could display something on screen but there are too many issues with X-Server connection, sound and USB.

+Thus you will have to run inside a Linux VM in Virtualbox.
+One important point is to install Virtualbox running the installation program as an administrator else you will not be able to attach USB devices to the virtual machine.

+Then things will be the same as when running Docker in a Linux box and thus all the following applies.

 <h2>Get familiar with Docker</h2>